Why Probate is Not Required on a Small Estate

 - The value of the asset in question

-The sale or transfer of shares often requires a Grant of Probate, but most registrars (the companies who administer shares on behalf of companies) have a “Small Estates Procedure.”
-This means that if the shares held in the deceased’s name are below a certain level (often as high as £10,000), these can be sold without a Grant of Probate.
+The sale or transfer of shares, for example, often requires a Grant of Probate, but most share registrars have a "Small Estates Procedure."
+This means that if the shares held in the deceased's name are below a certain level (often as high as £10,000), these can be sold or transferred without a Grant of Probate.

-Many investment companies also have Small Estates Procedures, though it is more usual for them to consider the value of the Estate as a whole when determining whether a Grant of Probate will be needed.
+Many investment companies also have Small Estates Procedures, though they will usually consider the value of the Estate as a whole rather than individual assets.

-There are of course situations where a Grant will be required even though the above circumstances apply (though these should be few and far between).
-As a general rule, it should not be necessary to obtain a Grant of Probate where the assets in an Estate meet the small Estates criteria.
+There are of course some circumstances where a Grant of Probate will be needed, even though the above criteria applies.
+As a general rule though, it will usually not be necessary to obtain a Grant of Probate for a small Estate.

 If you are unsure of whether or not Probate is needed, get in touch with our award winning Probate team who will be happy to help you.